Two and a Half Men season 2

-The second season of Two and a Half Men originally aired between September 2004 and May 2005.
-The season consisted of 24 episodes.
-The DVD was released on January 8, 2008.
+The second season of the American television sitcom Two and a Half Men aired on CBS from September 20, 2004 to May 23, 2005.

 Production

 The show is produced by Chuck Lorre Productions and Warner Brothers Television.
 The executive producers in this season were Chuck Lorre and Lee Aronsohn.
 Gary Halvorson, Asaad Kelada, Pamela Fryman and J.D.
 Lobue were directors in this season; Lorre and Aronsohn were head writers.
 Other writers in this season were Susan Beavers, Don Foster, Eddie Gorodetsky, Mark Roberts and Jeff Abugov.

 Awards and nominations

 This season was nominated for six Primetime Emmy Awards and won one Creative Arts Emmy Awards for Outstanding Multi-Camera Sound Mixing for a Series or Special.
 Conchata Ferrell and Holland Taylor received Emmy nominations for Outstanding Supporting Actress in a Comedy Series.
 Charlie Sheen was nominated for a Golden Globe Award for Best Performance by an Actor in a Television Series-Musical or Comedy.
 This season also won the BMI TV Music Awards for the show's theme song.
 It also won another music award, the ASCAP Film Award and Television Music Awards.
 It was also nominated for a GLAAD Media Award.